Wabinab/Xenoblade-Chronicles-3-The-Book/src/00_intro.md

 Perhaps this book will never be publicized, for it's the first attempt.
 Plus, one might get into copyright trouble, who knows?
 It'll stay private, for now.

+### Notes
+1. The cutscenes are taken from [this playlist on YouTube](https://www.youtube.com/watch?v=sXDE1P7WvI8&list=PLpVpBRIlzWuBPW1F4h7t1bJwl1567hzfY&index=3).
+As it has no subtitle, one also refer to [another video for the subtitle](https://www.youtube.com/watch?v=UnuRO8WfZWc&t=382s&ab_channel=BeardBear).
+Because the cutscenes are separated by game in between, we would join the cutscenes that seems to match a single scene, than to have them slip into separate chapters.
+The chapters do not match the game chapters, as if it is, it would be too long a single chapter, which isn't (too long) in video but is when put in words.